| Ancestor

 Kjerulf spinsters worthy of a placement in a cloister."
 See Wilh.

-Lassens personal history in the Norwegian state archives (Kierulf family),
+Lassens personal history in the Norwegian state archives (Kierulf family), So she ties the family nobility to king

 Hans, which might be just as right or wrong as to associate it with